Bye bye for now! See you in 2022!

 Don’t forget to fill out the survey if you have a chance!
 As a reminder, I’m taking the rest of the year off, so the next newsletter will appear in your inboxes Friday, January 7th.

 THIS WEEK IN HOCKEY

 This has been A Faster No, a dispatch on publishing, writing, books, and beyond.
-Is there something you’d like me to talk about?
-Leave it in the comments or reply to the email!
+All opinions are my own.
 You can support the newsletter here.
 If you purchase a book from any of the links to Bookshop.org I get a small commission at no cost to you.
 I am available for developmental editing and editorial assessment services via Reedsy.